 In cases where shares of an Indian company are transferred by a foreign company or a demerged foreign company to another foreign company or resulting foreign company, there is no tax payable, provided it satisfies certain specified conditions.
 Furthermore, the shareholder of the amalgamating company or demerged company is not liable to pay capital gains tax on the exchange of shares with that of the amalgamating company or the resulting company under the scheme of amalgamation.

 Conversion of a bond or debenture of a company into equity shares is specifically exempt from capital gains tax.
 Furthermore, conversion of preference shares to equity shares will now be exempt from capital gains tax.
 The cost of acquisition and period of holding of the preference shares will be considered while determining the cost of acquisition and period of holding of equity shares acquired on such conversion.
 This is effective from tax year 2018/19 onwards.

 Inter-governmental agreements (IGAs)

 The Indian government has signed an IGA with the United States (US) to implement the Foreign Account Tax Compliance Act (FATCA) in India.
-According to the IGA, foreign financial institutions (FFIs) in India are required to report tax information about US account holders to the Indian government, which will, in turn, relay the information about Indian account holders to the US Internal Revenue Service (IRS).
+According to the IGA, foreign financial institutions (FFIs) in India are required to report tax information about US account holders to the Indian Government, which will, in turn, relay the information about Indian account holders to the US Internal Revenue Service (IRS).
 Furthermore, the US IRS will provide similar information about Indian citizens having any accounts or assets in the United States.
 This automatic exchange of information began from 30 September 2015.
-Subsequent to the signing of the IGA, the Indian government enacted rules relating to FATCA reporting in India.
+Subsequently, the signing of the IGA, the Indian Government enacted rules relating to FATCA reporting in India.